-3. The new theory about the origin of flight
+The theory about the origin of flight

+It is not easy to resolve the problem of flight evolution.
+Above all, a thorough knowledge of flight physics is required to illuminate various aspects and to arrive at a reliable solution.
 Former ideas about the evolution of flight suffered from the handicap that they were unable to explain the origin of the wing and the evolution of the wing beat.
 As mentioned above, Darwin was fully aware of this problem, and he presumed a modification of a former function, but he did not find such a function.
 Certainly, his presumption was correct, but his modern adherents apparently do not understand his reservations.
 Ideas offered so far were simply too amateurish, since they emanated from wings already present.
 Unfortunately, such models demonstrate the missing ability of palaeontologists to propagate really independent as well as reliable ideas, based on scientific research.
 The reason for this deficiency is probably caused by their education which is inadequate to manage such problems.
 As a consequence incorrect ideas persist to be proclaimed.

 3.1.
 The part played by Archaeopteryx and Rhamphorhynchus in the evolution of flight ability